mike2611/portfolio/README.md

 # Portfolio

->  In this project, I set up a "Hello World" repository.
-Applying the best practices that I learned.
+>  In this project, I set up a header and a headline section for what will be a portfolio.

 ![screenshot](images/portfolioImage.png)